To create and match with a default reference design, electronic boards must respect some design rules in order to properly work in a Luos network.

 - 1 MCU (microcontroller unit): It hosts, as a node, the Luos firmware along with the different containersSoftware element run by Luos that can communicate with other containers.
 It can be a driver or an app.
 (Initially called a module) (drivers and apps).

-- At least 2 connectors: They allow to link boards together into a Luos network (Luos' official connector is: DF11-8DP-2DS(24)).
+- At least 2 connectors: They allow to link boards together into a Luos network as a daisy-chain.

 Luos manages any type of microcontrollers, but they need to be added manually to the library.
-If your microcontroller is not managed yet, please contact us:
+If your microcontroller is not supported yet, please contact us: